zpieslak/mobilus-client/README.md

 Currently, the following commands are supported:

 * `current_state` - Get the current state of the devices.
-Please note that in the case of shutters, this doesn't return any meaningful data.
+Please note that in the case of shutters, the state may be delayed, especially when the shutter is controlled by a physical switch.

 * `devices_list` - List all devices that are paired with the gateway.